noorhuzaifa/noorhuzaifa/README.md

 ### Hey There Stranger
-This is my work account follow my main here at [n-huzaifa](https://github.com/n-huzaifa)
+This is my work account my main is here at [n-huzaifa](https://github.com/n-huzaifa)